 What tools do you use while working from home with kids?

 So maybe you have some good ideas that I missed.
-Would you like to contribute a helpful product or software tool to the list?
-Fill in the form below to be considered.
+Would you like to contribute a helpful tip, product, or software tool to the list?
+Fill in the form on this page to be considered.